topher-zicornell/scheduleman/README.md

 2. The time-gap in querying for tasks must be randomized.
 This ensures that multiple nodes do not end up in lock-step with each other, and increases the likelihood for tasks to be picked up by any scheduler node.

+### Error Cases

+An effort was made to make each component self-recover when it encounters an error.
+In most cases, this seems to recover things fine.

+If a scheduled job fails to trigger more than the number of times configured, it will be dead.
+In this case, updating the schedule will force a reschedule.

 ### Solution Choices